Bartholomew Fussell: Participation in the Underground Railroad

 In Pennsylvania, Fussell developed a working relationship with local abolitionist Thomas Garrett.
 At that time, Fussell began sheltering fugitive slaves brought to his home from prior refuge with Garrett.
 Besides sheltering, he used his home, The Pines, to provide medical services to sick or injured runaway slaves.
 His home was approximately 1 mile east of the historical village of Kennett Square, which was a center point of the abolitionist movement in southeast Pennsylvania.
 The Pines had a root cellar that was used as a hiding place for runaway slaves, and it also had a second exit for rapid escape.
 Fussell and his wife Lydia frequently hosted other abolitionists at The Pines.

 In 1833, Fussell was an original signer of the Declaration of Sentiments of the American Anti-Slavery Society, a manifesto that stated anti-slavery principles of the organization.
 The signing occurred at the first meeting of this organization, which was held in Philadelphia, Pennsylvania.

 In the late 1830s, Fussell moved approximately 20 miles north of Kennett Square to West Vincent, Pennsylvania, to a farm neighboring his sister Ester Lewis.
 At that location, he collaborated with Lewis, her daughters, in addition to Garrett and abolitionists John Vickers and Elijah Pennypacker in furthering the work of the Underground Railroad.
-Fussell's activities were complementary to those of Elijah F. Pennypacker elsewhere in Chester County.

 In 1841, Fussell and his new wife moved to York, Pennsylvania.
 At that time, his brother and nephew moved into the Fussell home in West Vincent to continue the work on the Underground Railroad at the Fussell and Lewis homes.

 Activities of the Underground Railroad increased after the 1850 passage of the Fugitive Slave Law, which increased penalties for aiding fugitive slaves.
 Fussell, in turn, increased his own participation.
 In 1851, he aided the escape of three participants in the Christiana Riot, providing the escapees with refuge in the Lewis family home in Chester County.
 Fussell remained an active member of the Pennsylvania Anti-Slavery Society up until the end of the United States Civil War.

 As a safe house operator, he is an example of a conductor and of a stationmaster in the Underground Railroad, railroad terminology often being used in this context.

 Fussell's involvement in the Underground Railroad is documented in an early treatise on the subject, The Underground Railroad Records, by African-American abolitionist William Still, in 1872.
 Fussell's home, The Pines, was purchased by Kennett Township in 2016 for historic preservation.